Glossary of Retirement

 Retirement Annuity Contract (RAC)

-This product was available before April 1988 to the self-employed and those in employment who did not have access to an occupational pension scheme.
+The predecessor of the personal pension, available before April 1988 to the self-employed and those without access to an occupational scheme.

 S